 The game takes the player on a journey from college graduation to retirement, with events such as kids, jobs, mortgages, and marriage all featuring prominently.
 The winner is the person who has the most money at the end.

-Like Monopoly, the official digital version of the game is developed by EA and is available on both Android and iOS.
+Like Monopoly, the official digital version of the game is developed by EA and is [No Longer Available].
 Features include the ability to play with up to three friends, animated tokens, 3D landscapes, and a “life journal” to track your game.
 The iOS version will also let you pair music from your iTunes account with in-game events.

 Another classic board game, another EA release.
 Although “Words with Friends” became popular upon its release a few years ago, for that really nostalgic “classic board game feeling”, you need the original Scrabble.